Causes & Effects of Anxiety

 Anxiety and co-occurring disorders

 When an individual is faced with an anxiety disorder, it is not uncommon for that individual to also struggle with additional mental health issues simultaneously.
-Eating disorders tend to co-occur alongside anxiety disorders and require specific treatment approaches for an individual to truly defeat the mental upset that comes with both of these conditions.
-Anorexia, bulimia, and binge-eating disorder symptoms can grow worse when an anxiety disorder is present and vice versa.
-In addition to eating disorders, the below listed mental health conditions are highly commonly among those who are also battling with an anxiety disorder:
+Anxiety disorders require specific treatment approaches for an individual to truly defeat the mental upset that comes with both of these conditions.
+The below listed mental health conditions are highly commonly among those who are also battling with an anxiety disorder:

 • Body dysmorphic disorder